gremlin97/Regulating-UCC-using-hashgraph/README.md

 RTM should be penalised such that it occurs very rare as compared to incentivization.

+RTM can be penalized in below mentioned cases:

+ 1. It has sent a message not adhering to the mentioned category.
+ 2. It has used another template.
+ 3. It has again registered a new number and is repeating the above tasks.

+RTM should be incentivized:

+ 1. It has followed and was fair throughout the process.
+ 2. Didnt carried the UTM messages.

+Customer preferences change reflects on global registry after a week.
+Penalization and incentivization should be calculated after the update has been done.
+IR will run a proof generation for the open complaints and will penalize the stakeholders after verification.

 ## GDPR compliance

 According to GDPR, any entity processing user personal data must be designed and built with consideration of the priciples and provide safeguards to protect data.